edysfy/Group_website/process/evalSect.md

 <a name="eval"></a>
 # EVALUATION

 <a name="method"></a>
 # a) Methodology

-In order to evaluate how our product would be received by users we used five techniques throughout the process; paper prototyping, wireframing, an idea matrix, questionnaires, semi-structured interviews.

-*come back to this at the end
-- intro/abstract
-- why did you use certain methods of evaluation for your particular design - qual and quant
-- summarise the rest of the section
-- how did the different methods link with each other?*

-Below is a short summary of our 5 main techniques of evaluating our design through users.
-Following this, we talk about them in more detail in our timeline of Evaluation where we discuss the kind of feedback we felt was necessary at different stages of the development process.

-*perhpaps expand the following by:
-- going into more detail on the explanation front
-- ensuring each headings' links with the other headings are explained
-- give an example for the things you can make examples from
-- -	talk in more detail about each thing e.g – Paper Prottyping wizard of oz
-- ensure you are talking about 'what is this method?'*
+IIn our evaluation we discuss our methods of gathering feedback data from users throughout the development process.
+In order to evaluate how our product would be received by users we used five techniques throughout the process; paper prototyping, wireframing, an idea matrix, questionnaires, and semi-structured interviews.
+Firstly, In our methodology, we expand on the five techniques used, explaining how we carried them out and interpreted them as a group.
+Secondly, we put together a Timeline of Evaluation Methods where we walk through the decision making process for our unique design model, from Early Ideation and Paper Prototyping on 21/2/21 to Presenting our Webpage to users on a local host on 5/4/21.
+We also touch on the interdependence of the evaluation techniques in this section.
+We mention various limitations that arose with certain evaluation techniques throughout the first two sections of the Evaluation.
+However, there is a third and final section to the Evaluation that discusses the potential argument that our sample size when conducting user feedback was a limitation.

 ### Evaluation Technique 1: Paper prototyping